solo-io/gloo/docs/content/guides/dev/building-and-deploying-gloo.md

 ---
-title: "Building and Deploying Gloo Edge from Source"
+title: "Building and Deploying Gloo Gateway from Source"
 weight: 6
 ---

-You can build and deploy Gloo Edge Open Source from the source code.
+You can build and deploy Gloo Gateway Open Source from the source code.

 ## Before you begin

-1. Follow the [setup guide]({{% versioned_link_path fromRoot="/guides/dev/setting-up-dev-environment/" %}}) to clone the Gloo Edge repository and install the project dependencies.
+1. Follow the [setup guide]({{% versioned_link_path fromRoot="/guides/dev/setting-up-dev-environment/" %}}) to clone the Gloo Gateway repository and install the project dependencies.
-2. In your terminal, navigate to the Gloo Edge project.
+2. In your terminal, navigate to the Gloo Gateway project.
    ```sh
    cd ${GOPATH}/src/github.com/solo-io/gloo
    ```
-3. Continue with this guide to learn how you can build Gloo Edge from the top-level [Makefile](https://github.com/solo-io/gloo/blob/main/Makefile).
+3. Continue with this guide to learn how you can build Gloo Gateway from the top-level [Makefile](https://github.com/solo-io/gloo/blob/main/Makefile).

 ## Set up build dependencies and code generation {#setup}

-From the Gloo Edge project directory, run:
+From the Gloo Gateway project directory, run:
 ```sh
 make -B install-go-tools generated-code
 ```

-The `install-go-tools` target installs the dependencies to build Gloo Edge in `_output/.bin`.
+The `install-go-tools` target installs the dependencies to build Gloo Gateway in `_output/.bin`.

 The `generated-code` target does multiple things:

 1. It generates the Go source code from the `.proto` files in the `api` directories.
 For example, `.proto` files in `projects/gloo/api` will be generated in `projects/gloo/pkg/api`.

-2. It generates the custom resource definitions (CRDs) so that Gloo Edge can interact with Kubernetes.
+2. It generates the custom resource definitions (CRDs) so that Gloo Gateway can interact with Kubernetes.
 These CRDs can be found in `install/helm/gloo/crds`.

 3. It generates [`solo-kit`](https://github.com/solo-io/solo-kit) resources, event loops, emitters, snapshots, and resource clients.
 These tools are denoted by `.sk.go`, and are built using `solo-kit.json` configuration files.

-## Build Gloo Edge and Docker Images {#build}
+## Build Gloo Gateway and Docker Images {#build}

-The Gloo Edge project has several products.
+The Gloo Gateway project has several products.
 The code for `gloo` itself can be found in `projects/gloo`.
 Each product has its own set of build targets.

-**Gloo Edge binary**
+**Gloo Gateway binary**

 To compile the `gloo` binary to the `_output/projects/gloo/` directory, run: